-- Remind students they read about growing tensions between British subjects living in Boston, Massachusetts, and the British government in London, England.
+- Tell students they will reread chapter 2, "Trouble Is Brewing," and ask them to turn to the first page. - Remind students they read about growing tensions between British subjects living in Boston, Massachusetts, and the British government in London, England.
 Cite the Boston Massacre and the Boston Tea Party as examples of discontent. - You may wish to review the following vocabulary words before you reread the chapter:

-liberty, n. freedom (10)
+liberty, n. freedom

-repeal, v. to undo or withdraw a law (repealed) (10)
+repeal, v. to undo or withdraw a law (repealed)

-eliminate, v. to get rid of something (eliminated) (10)
+eliminate, v. to get rid of something (eliminated)

-indirectly, adv. not having a clear and direct connection (11)
+indirectly, adv. not having a clear and direct connection

-boycott, v. to protest something by refusing to buy, use, or participate (11)

-musket, n. a long, heavy gun that is loaded at the muzzle (13)

-engraving, n. a design or lettering made by cutting into the surface of wood, stone, or metal (13)

-accurate, adj. without mistakes; having the right facts (13)

-patriot, n. a person who supports and defends his or her country (patriots, patriotism) (14)
+boycott, v. to protest something by refusing to buy, use, or participate musket, n. a long, heavy gun that is loaded at the muzzle engraving, n. a design or lettering made by cutting into the surface of wood, stone, or metal accurate, adj. without mistakes; having the right facts patriot, n. a person who supports and defends their country (patriots, patriotism)

+Remind students they can look up a word in the glossary if they forget its meaning.

+Lesson 3 Voices of Discontent 59

-- Remind students they can look up a word in the glossary if they forget its meaning. - Have one student read The Big Question at the beginning of the chapter.
-Ensure students understand The Big Question before reading the chapter. - Who were the Sons of Liberty, and what form of protest did they lead in Boston Harbor? - Tell students they will read to better understand the roles various people played as the colonists' discontent with Great Britain grew.
+- Have one student read The Big Question at the beginning of the chapter.
+Ensure students understand The Big Question before reading the chapter. - Who were the Sons of Liberty, and what form of protest did they lead in Boston Harbor? - Tell students they will read to better understand the roles various people played as colonial discontent with the British government grew.